MicrochipTech/ml-dsPIC33CK-Curiosity-IMU-Data-Logger/README.md

 | :--: |
 | *Loading the workspace file* |

-3. Next, select the Serial/CDC Connection that corresponds to the Curiosity board, adjust the baud rate to 38400.
+3. Next, select the Serial/CDC Connection that corresponds to the Curiosity board, and adjust the baud rate to 38400.

 | ![configure serial port](images/dv-baud.png) |
 | :--: |